 Social media connects us socially and professionally, allowing fast communication and information updates.
-Many social media companies choose to use smart technologies to store user information, personal photos, private details, and sales interests.
+Many social media companies choose to use smart technologies when storing user information like, personal photos, private details, and sales interests.
 Facebook is one of the biggest social media companies doing this.

 If a social media company has sustained a data breach despite their required federal and state-imposed precautions, you may be able to sue the company for compensation.